-Despite the climate and weather significance of the Tropical North Atlantic region, it was not sampled by the PIRATA backbone array apart from the 38[°]W line of moorings extending north to 15[°]N (Fig. 1).
+Despite the climate and weather significance of the Tropical North Atlantic region, it was not sampled by the PIRATA backbone array apart from the 38l W line of moorings extending north to 15l N (Fig. 1).
 In 2005, a formal Northeast Extension of PIRATA was proposed as a joint project between NOAA/AOML and PMEL (Rick Lumpkin, Mike McPhaden and Bob Molinari, co-principal investigators).
-This PIRATA Northeast Extension (PNE) was proposed to consist of four moorings, three creating a northward arm up 23[°]W (building upon the equatorial backbone mooring there), and a fourth extending the 38[°]W arm to 20[°]N.
+This PIRATA Northeast Extension (PNE) was proposed to consist of four moorings, three creating a northward arm up 23°W (building upon the equatorial backbone mooring there), and a fourth extending the 38°W arm to 20°N.

 In June 2006, the first two moorings of this extension were deployed during RB-06-05a.
 The mooring at 11.5°N, 23°W was deployed on June 7, and the mooring at 4°N, 23°W was deployed on June 11.
-Both moorings were replaced in May 2007, during RB-07-03, and two more moorings were added at 20.5 °N,

-23°W and 20°N, 38°W. The four buoys were planned for servicing in the April 2008 cruise RB-08-03.
+Both moorings were replaced in May 2007, during RB-07-03, and two more moorings were added at 20.5°N, 23°W and 20°N, 38°W. The four buoys were planned for servicing in the April 2008 cruise RB-08-03.
 Due to the cancellation of this cruise, the buoys failed and a data gap was introduced in mid to late 2008.
 All four sites were subsequently serviced in November 2008 by NOAA charter of the French R/V Antea.
 In 2009, the four moorings were serviced during RB-09-04.
-The four buoys, which are serviced annually, are currently successfully reporting meteorological and oceanographic data onto the Global Telecommunications System for weather and climate forecasting.
+Cancellation of the cruise RB-12-05 is leading to another gap in the record.
+After the make-up cruise all four buoys, which need to be serviced annually, will once again be reporting meteorological and oceanographic data onto the Global Telecommunications System for weather and climate forecasting.
 In the Memorandum of Understanding from the PIRATA-12 meeting (November 2006), the United States agreed that